SuperOfficeDocs/superoffice-docs/docs/en/project/learn/screen/project-guide-admin.md

 ## Example

 The "Conference" project type may consist of three statuses: Planned, In progress, and Closing.
-The Planned status may, for example, include the "Planning meeting" follow-up (an appointment) and the "Conference programme" document (a note).
+The Planned status may, for example, include the "Planning meeting" follow-up and the "Conference programme" document (a note).

 ## What would you like to do now?